THE BELLUM DEORUM INTERPRETATION

 I feel that it is important to explain how this theory originated, because doing so might allow you to better understand the process from my perspective.

-culturally-accepted these days, but I remain sheepish.
+As much as I hate to admit it - I just turned 40 years old, and I am an anime geek.
+Supposedly, that’s more culturally-accepted these days, but I remain sheepish.
 Regardless, one thing I truly enjoy about the genre is that because its plots are usually not at all grounded in reality, it can allow you to consider possibilities that you might not otherwise.
 And in this instance, that is exactly what occurred.
 One day in the not-so-distant past, I was watching a series while my wife was busy working on her college classes.
 I wish I knew the exact date, but (since Netflix decides to erase your previous viewing history if you rewatch something,) I do not.
 What I do know is that it was some time after December 11th 2019, since that was the date the episode that I was watching was originally available.

-series, there are two opposing gods that command the beings under their reign to battle each other.
+In the series, there are two opposing gods that command the beings under their reign to battle each other.
 The Supreme Deity, who commands the Goddess Race, is in direct conflict with the Demon King, who commands the Demon Clan.
 One might think that the Goddess Race would be benevolent and good, while the Demon Clan would be underhanded and merciless.
 But as it turns out, (and is common in the genre), both sides fight just as dirty.
 Most belligerents on both sides are willing to exterminate the other without pause or mercy, usually because each side is seeking vengeance for past atrocities wrought by the hands of their enemy.

 The episode I was watching explains how the (up-to-then) four seasons of the show are connected.
 I don’t wish to spoil the plot for anyone in case they wish to watch it, because I highly recommend the series if you can get over the overt cheesiness of it.
 However, the culmination of the plot tells the single most tragic love story I have heard in my entire life.
 In my opinion, the suffering in Shakespeare’s tragedies can’t hold a candle to this story.
 For a moment, it affected me emotionally to the point that I actually had to pause the show to process it, mostly because I was unprepared for the fact that a cartoon geared for a 14+ audience might include such a tragic plot.